Your Notion history,preserved in GitHub.

 The workflow stays small: connect once, pick what to protect, and let it run.

-Deterministic file paths and normalized snapshots reduce noisy churn.
+Stable paths and normalized snapshots reduce noisy churn.

 Connect.
 Scope.
 Schedule.